deta/space-docs/src/pages/blog/space-os.md

 <image style="width: calc(50% - 10px); border-radius: 5px; margin-left: 10px;" src="/blog_assets/interop-2.png">
 </div>

-If you are developer interested in building for Space, sign up for [the alpha of **SpaceKit 2.0**](https://formate-1-j0779127.deta.app/f/spacekit-2), Deta’s developer kit for building personal, interoperable, and intelligent web apps (out in the coming months).
+If you are a developer interested in building for Space, sign up for [the alpha of **SpaceKit 2.0**](https://formate-1-j0779127.deta.app/f/spacekit-2), Deta’s developer kit for building personal, interoperable, and intelligent web apps (out in the coming months).

 ### Try SpaceOS Today

-You can check out the Alpha of SpaceOS [here](https://deta.space/signup).
+You can check out the Alpha of Space OS [here](https://deta.space/signup).
 If you are an existing Deta user, you can pin all of your existing apps and projects to your new Horizon, while your old Canvas is still accessible [here](https://old.deta.space).

 ### Fundraise & Thanks

 What we are doing is neither easy nor cheap.
-So we feel very fortunate to announce we raised $3.6 Million in Seed funding to further build Space OS.
+We feel very fortunate to announce we raised $3.6 Million in Seed funding to further build Space OS.
 Led by Crane Venture Partners, the round was joined by System.One, Tomahawk.VC, Tiny.VC, AngelInvest Ventures, Acequia Capital, NPHard (as angels), and founders and early employees from companies like NGINX and Notion (& more).

 We also would like to shout out the amazing Deta community for your continuous support and words of encouragement.
 It takes a village, and we feel we have a tremendous infrastructure around us to build a computer that inspires us.
 We hope you like it.